sanju99/niv_evo/README.md

 ## Deduplication

+For evolutionary selection analysis, we use only the unique sequences.
 After deduplication of the sequences, 50 glycoprotein (60%) and 51 phosphoprotein (64%) sequences remained.

 Sequences that may be of too low quality and could cause problems in analyses, so just watch out for them: